ThulsaDoom252/Social-network/README.md

-The best social network in the world. v 1.0
+### The best social network in the world.

-Current Version: 1.1
+Current Version: 1.2

 Developer: ThulsaDoom